Learning Joint Graphical Model with Computational Efficiency, Dynamic Regularization, and Adaptation: Numerical experiments

 \subsection{Simulation 1: similarity and sparsity}

 We fix $r=0.1$ and vary $\rho \in \{0.2, 0.5, 0.8\}$, with each setting 100 times simulation.
 Table \ref{tab: simu1} presents the simulation results; all MCC values have been multiplied by 100, and standard errors are shown in parentheses.
 Our MIGHT method demonstrates superior performance across all evaluation metrics compared to competing methods.
 As $\rho$ increases, the recurrence frequency of shared neighbors across the $K$ graphical models decreases, leading to diminished structural similarity and a decline in the MCC-Ngbr metric.
+Additional performance metrics (e.g., Hamming Loss and F1 score) are provided in Appendix F in the supplementary material.